 The National Childhood Injury Act of 1986 granted economic immunity to pharmaceutical companies for injuries caused by their vaccines.
 The 1986 Act thereby eliminated the market force that drives safety for all other products – actual and potential product liability.
-Should injury occur, it falls entirely on the parents to petition the government and prove the vaccine caused the injury.
+Today, should injury occur, it falls entirely on the parents of a child to petition the government and prove the vaccine caused the injury.

 No liability for harm